Adventure Tires for Motorcycle Travel: Ranked & Reviewed

 A great 50/50 choice, although the AX41 Adventure Cross has a slight edge in all categories.

-▶ Anakee Wild (Front) - Michelin
+▶ Anakee Wild - Michelin

 This tire lasted a journey over half of Australia, from Cape York to Adelaide.
 During that time, we rode on varied terrains from loose sandy surfaces, through corrugated gravel roads and paved roads.